link-daniel/link.github.io/biography.md

 - Product Manager at Y Combinator startup in San Francisco.

-- Host of Pensive Podcast.
+- Host of Pensive podcast.

 - Founder of Junto networking platform with offline events.